 Price: 65 €, plus the price of a museum ticket

 The History of Estonian Art

-It is also possible to order tours of all the temporary exhibitions of Estonian or international art at Kumu, which are usually on display in addition to the permanent exposition of Estonian art.
+It is also possible to book tours of all the temporary exhibitions at Kumu.
+Besides the permanent display of Estonian art, Kumu always offers a variety of exhibits of Estonian and international art.
 Some popular exhibitions may be open for only a few months.
-In order to make sure that you do not miss anything that is important and special, you can order a tour that focuses on a single Kumu exhibition, and provides an opportunity to get a quick survey, or delve deeper into an era or the work of an important artist that is being examined by the exhibition.
+In order to make sure that you do not miss anything that is important and special, you can order a tour that focuses on a single Kumu exhibition.
+The tour provides an opportunity to delve deeper into an era or the work of an important artist examined in an exhibition.

 At Kumu, you can book different programmes that can be customised to your needs.
 All programmes begin with a tour of a Kumu exhibition.
 We can focus on different eras: art classics, Estonian grand masters of modernism, socialist realism, avant-garde art or contemporary art.
 The tour is followed by a creative part, which does not necessarily require artistic talent, as we all have some creativity hidden inside us.
 Kumu’s studios offer opportunities to draw, paint, make prints, mould ceramics, and much more.
 If creative work is not for you, we also offer other ways to get better acquainted with each other through art and to spend some quality time together.